 Compared to younger dogs and cats, older pets have different gene expression.
 This can affect how their bodies function, because some of those genes are associated with inflammatory processes, oxidative stress, immunity, DNA repair, energy production and protein metabolism.

-Through our research we were able to identify these changes and develop Hill’s™ Science Diet™ Youthful Vitality.
+Through our research we were able to identify these changes and develop Hill’s™ Science Diet™ Senior Vitality.